A Brief History of Scrap Arts Music, the company

 - and Asia, including Hong Kong, Taiwan, Korea and Macau.

-Scrap Arts Music performs full length concerts, educational matinees, masterclasses, and at special events — such as the spectacular Closing Ceremonies of the 2010 Winter Olympics.
+Scrap Arts Music performs full length concerts, educational matinees, masterclasses, and at special events.
+A spectacular experience was performing at the Closing Ceremonies of the 2010 Winter Olympics, broadcast to millions.

-Several of Canada’s best percussionists have toured with Scrap Arts Music, including:
+Many of Canada’s best percussionists trace their beginnings to Scrap Arts Music, including:

 - Spencer Cole, currently in Weaves (2017 Juno- & Polaris Prize short-list -nominated);

-- Rob Chursinoff, formerly with Tegan & Sara and Bell Game;
+- Rob Chursinoff, Tegan & Sara and Bell Game;

-- Malcolm Shoolbraid, currently in Thigma (Salt Spring Island); and,
+- Malcolm Shoolbraid, Thigma (Salt Spring Island); and,

-In every Scrap Arts Music production, the same mandate followed 20 years ago applies:
+In every production, Scrap Arts Music abides by the same mandate started 20 years ago:

 Give consideration to the visual possibility of music.
 Take SCRAP, transform it through the ARTS of sculpture and choreography, and then —with five extraordinary percussionists— create beautiful MUSIC suitable for global audiences.